 Support ASRM with a charitable gift and receive tax benefits

-Gifts of stocks or securitiesWhen you donate appreciated securities or mutual funds you have held more than one year to ASRM, you can reduce or even eliminate federal capital gains taxes on the transfer.
+Gifts of stocks or securitiesWhen you donate appreciated securities you have held more than one year to ASRM, you can reduce or even eliminate federal capital gains taxes on the transfer.
 You also may be entitled to a federal income tax charitable deduction based on the fair market value of the securities at the time of the transfer.

 *We advise you to consult your broker or tax advisor.